 Last month I attended a blogger-only event at Borough Market, my favorite food market in all of London (and possibly the world).
-Borough Market hosts chefs at its demonstration kitchen for temporary “residencies,” allowing visitors to the market to learn tips and tricks for using the market’s freshest ingredients.
-This month, Italian food expert Ursula Ferrigno, who is regularly featured on BBC Good Food and is an instructor at my alma mater, Leith’s School of Food and Wine, is the featured chef.
-I spent a few hours with Ursula and other bloggers learning how to make fresh pasta.
+This month, Italian food expert Ursula Ferrigno, who is regularly featured on BBC Good Food and is an instructor at my alma mater, Leith’s School of Food and Wine, is the featured chef there.
+I spent a few hours with Ursula and other bloggers learning how to make fresh pasta and other easy pasta recipes.
 It.
 Was.
 Life.
 Changing.

 I’ve always thought of making pasta from scratch as really intimidating and quite frankly, out of my league.
 I don’t have an Italian nonna (grandmother).
 Even though my people invented noodles, the limitless shapes, sizes and kinds of Italian pasta always struck me as a mystery.
 A tasty, beautiful mystery, but a mystery nonetheless.

-As it turns out, Ursula Ferrigno showed us a method for making pasta without a machine, and it couldn’t be more straightforward.
-The key with making pasta, as I’ve learned both in culinary school and in Ursula’s class, is to make sure your dough is pliable and smooth.
+As it turns out, Ursula Ferrigno showed us an easy pasta recipe and a method for making pasta by hand, and it couldn’t be more straightforward.
+The key with making pasta is to make sure your dough is pliable and smooth.
 It should feel kind of like refrigerated silly putty by the time you’ve finished kneading it.
 If it’s sticky, pillowy, or cracks easily — well, I hate to say it, but you’re not going to make good pasta.

 The best part of this method is that you don’t need a machine, even though I do own this classic, affordable Atlas machine.
 I bought a pasta machine with the idea that I’d be making pasta all the time after I finished my stint in culinary school, but the truth of the matter is, the machine is kind of intimidating to me.
 There’s the gears, the folding, and the issue of where to dry the pasta.
 When you hand roll and cut your pasta, it dries during the process, so all you have to do with the pasta at the end is dust it with more semolina flour.